Optimality and robustness in path-planning under initial uncertainty: Conclusions

 While most of our presentation is focused on target uncertainty, a similar approach can be employed with initial uncertainty on cost or dynamics (on yet to be explored part of the domain); see Appendix \ref{sec:storm_fronts} for a representative example.
 For the sake of simplicity, our examples were always isotropic and relied on Fast Marching Method with first-order accurate upwind finite difference schemes.
 But similar techniques would be easy to implement with Fast Marching-style methods developed for higher-order accurate discretizations (e.g., \cite{sethian2000fast, sethian1999fast, ahmed2011third}) and more general anisotropic problems (e.g., \cite{sethian2001ordered, alton2012ordered, dahiya2018ordered, mirebeau2014efficient, mirebeau2019riemannian}).

-Beyond path planning, we believe that our approach is also promising for general stochastic control problems and Markov Decision Processes \cite{FlemingSoner}.
-Another useful future direction is to adapt our techniques to the setting of Mean Field Games, where a large number of interacting agents plan their actions selfishly, and the initial uncertainty can be viewed as a particularly simple model of (instantaneous) ``common noise'' affecting all agents.
-E.g., evacuating a building under uncertainty on which exit will be open at a later/known time $T$ is an example of this type considered in \cite{achdou2019mean, carmona2019convergence}.
+Beyond path planning, we believe that our approach is also promising for treating structured uncertainty in general control problems and Markov Decision Processes \cite{FlemingSoner}.
+For instance, techniques similar to those described in our section \ref{sec:DiscreteRandomT} have recently been applied to determining optimal car braking policy under traffic signal duration uncertainty \cite{gaspard2022optimal}.

+Another useful future direction is to adapt our techniques to the setting of Mean Field Games (MFG), where a large number of interacting agents plan their actions selfishly, and the initial uncertainty can be viewed as a particularly simple model of (instantaneous) ``common noise'' affecting all agents.
+E.g., evacuating a building under uncertainty on which exit will be open at a later/known time $T$ is an example of this type considered in \cite{achdou2019mean, carmona2022convergence}.
+If the agents are cooperative and centrally controlled, this can be handled in the framework or Mean Field Control \cite{lauriere2021numerics_review} or, for a smaller number of agents, by solving a high-dimensional HJB equation (e.g., using neural networks \cite{nakamura2021adaptive, meng2022sympocnet} or tensor decomposition techniques \cite{dolgov2021tensor}).
+As an alternative to the mean field approximations, sequential path-planning \cite{chen2015safe, robinson2018efficient} can be also used to alleviate the curse of dimensionality if the agents are cooperating and can be assigned priority.
+We believe that our models of initial uncertainty would be beneficial in each of these settings.

 Throughout this paper, we have assumed that the uncertainty disappears instantaneously.
 It will be useful and challenging to extend our methods to general problems with delayed information acquisition.
 Example in Appendix \ref{sec:drones_example} is actually a small step in this direction, with target-uncertainty reduced gradually at several distinct times $T_i.$ A different generalization of this type will be to consider problems where the transition to certainty is still instantaneous, but our choice of pre-certainty control affects the probability distribution of $T$.
 This situation arises naturally in many ``stochastic shortest path with recourse'' problems \cite{polychronopoulos1996stochastic}.